Lawn & Yard Care

 To start, all you need are the right temperatures, seed, and a simple watering solution, like a circular sprinkler.
 The best time to reseed an existing lawn in cooler, northern climates is spring or fall.
 If you’re in warmer regions of the south, plan to reseed in late spring to summer.
 Add this one easy step to your list of yard care chores to receive a host of benefits.

 Grasses have compact, fibrous root systems that do an exceptional job of binding together.
 So, a densely planted, overseeded lawn ensures soil and water stay where you want them to, right at the root zone, reducing run-off and soil loss.
-This ultimately improves the overall health of your lawn because it can hold onto the nutrients and moisture needed to thrive.
-Now some of the work of caring for your lawn will be done by the lawn itself.
-As a result, you’ll use less water and spend less time adding amendments and replacing topsoil.
+This ultimately improves the overall health of your lawn because it can hold onto nutrients and moisture needed to thrive.

 A healthy lawn is your best solution for preventing and combating pests and disease.
 An easy change to make when cultivating the healthiest lawn possible is to water less frequently and for longer periods of time to encourage a strong, well-developed root system.
-Another solution is — yes — overseeding.
+Another solution is overseeding.
 If your lawn has a long history with particular pests, you don’t need to apply chemicals, instead look for seed varieties that grow well in your climate.
 It’s best to choose seeds that require the least amount of water and are highly disease resistant.
 A mix of grass seeds with lawn daisies (Bellis perennis) is another wonderful solution.
-They’re lovely in amongst the green, plus they attract and support pollinators and beneficial insects.
+They attract and support pollinators and beneficial insects.

 Maintaining a healthy, robust lawn means you don’t need to apply chemical fertilizers or pesticides to correct problems.
-When you maintain a healthy lawn with a few best practices like correct watering and overseeding (particularly with varieties suited to your climate), pests don’t have an opportunity to take hold.
+When you maintain a healthy lawn with a few best practices like correct watering and overseeding, pests don’t have an opportunity to take hold.